tawasta/software-knowledge-base/software_knowledge_base_capabilities/README.rst

 and which Odoo modules it requires.
 Capabilities can include other capabilities, and their required modules are automatically **resolved** (direct + included).

-An **Apply Capabilities** wizard is added to the Installation form.
-It can authenticate to a **remote client database** (via XML-RPC) and install the modules required by the selected capabilities.
-The wizard shows step-by-step notifications (auth OK → wait → start → results) and reports *missing*, *already installed*, and *installed* modules.
-After a successful run, the linked capability line on the installation is marked **installed**.

 Key Features
 ============